-'Conversion Trigger' Used in the context of Contingent Capital Notes and AT1 securities.
+[•]Conversion Trigger' Used in the context of Contingent Capital Notes and AT1 securities.
 A conversion trigger event occurs when the CET1 ratio of the bank falls below a certain level (the trigger) as defined in the Terms & Conditions of the instruments issued.
-See 'Contingent Capital Notes (CCNs)'.
+See [•]Contingent Capital Notes (CCNs)'.

-'Coronavirus Business Interruption Loan Scheme (CBILS)' A loan scheme by the British Business Bank (BBB) to support UK based small and medium-sized businesses (turnover of up to £45 million) adversely impacted by COVID-19.
+[']Coronavirus Business Interruption Loan Scheme (CBILS)' A loan scheme by the British Business Bank (BBB) to support UK based small and medium-sized businesses (turnover of up to £45 million) adversely impacted by COVID-19.
 The CBILS scheme provided loans of up to £5 million which are backed by an 80% UK Government (BBB) guarantee.
 The UK Government will pay interest and fees for the first 12 months on behalf of the borrowers, subject to terms and conditions.
+This scheme ended on 31 March 2021.

-Coronavirus Large Business Interruption Loan Scheme (CLBILS)' A loan scheme by the British Business Bank (BBB) to support UK based medium-sized businesses (turnover above £45 million, but with no access to CCFF) adversely impacted by COVID-19.
+Coronavirus Large Business Interruption Loan Scheme (CLBILS)' A loan scheme by the British Business Bank (BBB) to support UK based medium-sized businesses (turnover above £45 million, but with no access to Covid Corporate Finance Facility (CCFF)) adversely impacted by COVID-19.
 The CLBILS scheme provided loans of up to £200 million which are backed by an 80% UK Government (BBB) guarantee.
+This scheme ended on 31 March 2021.

-'Corporate and Investment Bank (CIB)' Barclays Corporate and Investment Bank businesses which form part of Barclays International.
+'Corporate and Investment Bank (CIB)' The Investment Banking, Corporate Banking and Global Markets businesses which form part of Barclays International.